 No, there is no need.

-For best texture and flavour, eat your vegan meringues on the same day you made them.
+So for the best texture and flavor, eat your vegan meringues on the same day or the day after you made them.
 You can store them in an airtight container in a dry corner of your kitchen for a couple of days.